HL7NZ/nhi/input/pagecontent/businessView.md

 * AAANNNC (3 alpha, 3 numeric and one numeric check digit).
 * AAANNAX (3 alpha, 2 numeric, 1 alpha and one alpha check digit).
 This format will be first issued circa 2025.

-For more information click [here](https://www.health.govt.nz/our-work/health-identity/national-health-index/upcoming-changes-nhi-numbers).
+For more information click [here](https://www.health.govt.nz/our-work/health-identity/national-health-index/upcoming-changes-nhi-numbers) or [click here](https://www.tewhatuora.govt.nz/publications/hiso-100462022-consumer-health-identity-standard/) for the consumer health identity standard, that includes the check digit calculation.

 #### Context